 We all ‘remember, remember the 5th of November’ but what exactly are we celebrating?
-Here, we track down 8 fascinating facts about Bonfire Night.
+Here, we track down 8 fascinating Bonfire Night facts…

 2 The name “bonfire” derives from the term “bone fire”; in the Middle Ages, these types of fires were usually set up in order to burn bones.